SomeAussieGaymer/Clothing-Generator/README.md

-# Auto Clothing Generator for Unity

-This Unity editor tool allows users to generate clothing items (such as shirts and pants) for characters, along with optional animations.
-The tool simplifies the process of creating clothing items by supporting both single and batch generation from texture files.
-The clothing items can be automatically organized into their respective folders (Shirts or Pants) and are generated with the appropriate material and prefab configurations.

-## Features:
-- **Single or Multiple Texture Generation**: Choose to generate clothing from a single PNG file or from all PNG files in a selected folder.
-- **Custom Mesh Support**: Optionally specify a custom mesh for the clothing items, or use a default primitive (Quad) for basic items.
-- **Cutout Material**: Automatically generates a material for the clothing items with a Cutout shader for transparent effects.
-- **Animation Support**: Attach up to two optional animations to the clothing items for use in character movements.
-- **Organized Folder Structure**: Generated items are saved into a structured folder system (Shirts or Pants), making it easy to manage your assets.

-## Installation:
-1. Download or clone the repository.
-2. Place the `AutoClothingGenerator.cs` script inside the `Editor` folder of your Unity project.
-3. Access the tool through `Tools > Clothing Generator` in the Unity Editor menu.

-## Usage:
-1. Select the texture or folder containing your texture files (PNG format).
-2. Choose between generating a single clothing item or processing multiple items from a folder.
-3. Optionally, configure a custom mesh and animations for the clothing item.
-4. Click **Generate Clothing** to create your item, which will automatically be placed in the appropriate folder based on your selection (Shirts or Pants).

-## License:
-This project is licensed under the [MIT License](LICENSE), meaning you are free to use, modify, and distribute the code with proper attribution.
-However, the software is provided **"as is"** without any warranty of any kind, express or implied.
-Use it at your own risk.
+# 🧥 AutoClothingGenerator for Unity

+**AutoClothingGenerator** is a Unity Editor tool built for Unturned modders and content creators.
+It streamlines the process of generating clothing items—complete with textures, animations, prefabs, and preview functionality.

+---

+## ✨ Features

+- 🎨 **Batch or Single Texture Support** — Import clothing textures from a folder or single PNG.
+- 🧵 **Multiple Clothing Types** — Shirt, Pants, Vest, Hat, Glasses, Mask, Backpack.
+- ⚙️ **Auto Material Setup** — Transparent cutout material using Unity’s Standard Shader.
+- 🔁 **Animation Integration** — Automatically include Equip and Use animations.
+- 👀 **Live 3D Preview** — Preview selected texture and mesh in real time.
+- 📁 **Auto Folder & Asset Generation** — Organized output with proper naming and structure.
+- 🏷️ **Tag & Layer Management** — Automatically ensures required Unity tags and layers exist.

+---

+## 🧩 Installation

+1. Download or clone this repository.
+2. Place `AutoClothingGenerator.cs` inside an `Editor` folder in your Unity project.
+3. Open Unity and go to **`Tools > Clothing Generator`** in the top menu.

+---

+## 🚀 Usage Guide

+### 1. Open the Tool
+`Tools > Clothing Generator` from the Unity menu bar.

+### 2. Configure Settings
+- **Clothing Type**: Choose from 7 categories.
+- **Mode**:
+  - `Multiple`: Generate items from all PNGs in a folder.
+  - `Single`: Generate one item from a selected PNG texture.
+- **Optional Assets**:
+  - Mesh
+  - Equip Animation
+  - Use Animation

+### 3. Preview (Single Mode Only)
+Preview the item with 3D mesh and lighting.

+### 4. Click `Generate Item`
+The tool will:
+- Create folders and assets
+- Configure tags/layers
+- Create prefabs
+- Save all changes automatically

+---

+## 🛠️ Requirements

+- Unity 2020 or later
+- PNG format for textures
+- Optional mesh and animation clips

+---

+## 📸 Preview

+_3D preview window with drag-to-rotate functionality (only available in Single Mode)._

+---

+## ⚠️ Notes

+- Mesh is optional; defaults to Unity's Quad if none is provided.
+- Animations are not required but will generate logic prefabs if assigned.
+- The tool modifies Unity tags and layers (`Item`, `Logic`, `Enemy`) if missing.

+---

+## 📜 License

+MIT License
+Feel free to use, modify, and share!

+---

+## 🤝 Contributing

+Pull requests and suggestions are welcome.
+If you find a bug or have an idea, open an issue.

+---